1-877-929-7245

 • Breakfast, Dinner

-Day 4 - Free day to explore delightful Salzburg
+Day 4 - A free day to explore Salzburg

 After breakfast, there is a full day to explore this grand city at leisure.
-One suggestion is to purchase a Salzburg Card which gives you access to many of the wonderful museums and attractions, as well as travel on the city's buses and trolleybuses.
+One suggestion is to use your included Salzburg Guest Mobility Ticket and enjoy free travel on the city's buses and trolleybuses.

-Salzburg is a gorgeous city with a sea of noble white buildings huddled either side of the Salzach River.
-This alpine city is renowned for its musical and culture heritage and Mozart was instrumental in this.
+Salzburg is a city with a sea of noble white buildings huddled on either side of the Salzach River.
+This alpine city is renowned for its musical and cultural heritage which Mozart was instrumental in.
 You can visit the former residence of the Mozart family at Getreidegasse 9.
 It is where Wolfgang was born in 1756 and now houses a museum detailing his young life.
 His old Makartplatz home is also a museum displaying artifacts from the composer's life.
-You could also take a walk through the pretty Mirabell Garden or head out of the city for a cable-car ride up Untersberg Mountain for spectacular alpine views.
+You could also take a walk through the pretty Mirabell Garden or head out of the city for a cable car ride up Untersberg Mountain for spectacular alpine views.

 You are free to dine independently tonight, and from luxurious gastronomy to hearty local cuisine in a lively beer hall, Salzburg's many restaurants accommodate all tastes.